tinode/chat/API.md

     // Optional parameters for {get what="desc"}
     desc: {
       ims: "2015-10-06T18:07:30.038Z" // timestamp, "if modified since" - return
-            // value only if it has been updated after the stated timestamp,
+              // public and private values only if at least one of them has been
-            // optional
+              // updated after the stated timestamp, optional

     },

     // Optional parameters for {get what="sub"}
     sub: {
       ims: "2015-10-06T18:07:30.038Z", // timestamp, "if modified since" - return
-            // value only if it has been updated after the stated timestamp,
+              // public and private values only if at least one of them has been
-            // optional
+              // updated after the stated timestamp, optional
       limit: 20 // integer, limit the number of returned objects },